manmeet3/Deep_Learning/FaceDataAugmentationSurvey/README.md

 which have been reognized as more powerful and effective than traditional tools.
 Additionally, various evaluation metrics for looking at the quality of augmentation are discussed.
 Lastly, some important challenges in the task of face data augmentation are pointed out as well.

+todo: add outline of paper walkthrough by tonight